frederiksemmel/linicrypt_typst/main.typ

 ]

 Remark Zahra and Bruce: I need to figure out how to make this work while fixing $Fixing$.
-Not neccessary for the CR characterization, but for 2PR it is.
+Not necessary for the CR characterization, but for 2PR it is.

 #theorem("Unsolvability")[
   Let #CC be a set of constraints and $W$ a subspace of $Vp$.